jasmine-dragons/engaged/README.md

 Agent Coordination: AI student agents needed to understand each other's context and avoid talking over one another.
 Synchronization and maintaining conversational order proved to be a complex challenge.

+Analytics APIs: We wanted to utilize a dedicated API in order to give users analytics on their sessions, but had a hard time finding options that were either sufficiently documented or free to use for this task.
+As such, we decided to utilize OpenAI's capabilities in order to analyze our transcripts.

 ## Accomplishments that we're proud of

 ## What we learned